Iltutmish: Annexation of Qabacha's empire

-During the first half of the 1220s, Iltutmish had avoided Indus River Valley, which was contended by the Mongols, the Khwarazm kings, and Qabacha.
+During the first half of the 1220s, Iltutmish had avoided Indus River Valley, which was contended by the Mongols, the Khwarazmians, and Qabacha.
 After the decline of the Mongol and the Khwarazmian threat, Qabacha gained control over this region.
 Shortly after, during 1228–1229, Iltutmish invaded Qabacha's territory.
-By this time, the conflicts the Khwarazmians and the Mongols had weakened Qabacha's power.
+By this time, the conflicts with the Khwarazmians and the Mongols had weakened Qabacha's power.

-The writings of Hasan Nizami and Muhammad Aufi suggest that Qabacha had earlier signed some treaties with Iltutmish, probably to secure his support against the Khwarazm prince Jalal ad-Din.
+The writings of Hasan Nizami and Muhammad Aufi suggest that Qabacha had earlier signed some treaties with Iltutmish, probably to secure his support against the Khwarazmian prince Jalal ad-Din.
 These treaties probably involved Qabacha's recognition of Iltutmish's sovereignty, or promises to surrender some territories to the Delhi Sultan.
 Qabacha's failure to abide by these treaties may have prompted Iltutmish to wage a war against him.

 Iltutmish's forces captured Tabarhinda, Kuhram, Sarsati (or Sursuti), and Lahore from Qabacha.
 Iltutmish appointed Nasir al-Din Aytemur al-Baha'i as his provincial governor (muqta) of Lahore.
 He then sent Nasir al-Din to capture Multan, while he himself invaded Uch.
 Nasir al-Din captured Lahore, and Iltutmish captured Uch after a three-month long siege, on 4 May 1228.

 Qabacha fled to Bhakkar, pursued by an army led by Iltutmish's wazir Nizam al-Mulk Junyadi.
 Finding himself in an unwinnable situation, Qabacha sent his son Malik Alauddin Bahram to Iltutmish, to negotiate a peace treaty.
 Iltutmish offered peace in exchange for Qabacha's unconditional surrender, but Qabacha preferred death to these terms, and committed suicide by drowning himself into the Indus River on the night of 26 May 1228.
 Iltutmish then placed Multan and Uch under his own governors, and had his forces occupy several strategic forces, expand his authority up to Makran in the west.
 Malik Sinanuddin, the wāli (governor) of coastal Sindh, also recognized Iltutmish's authority, and thus Iltutmish's empire spread as far as the Arabian Sea.
 Qabacha's son and surviving followers also accepted Iltutmish's suzerainty.